roma-patel/notebook/text/posts/summers.md

 from school?

-dancing on the bed and singing with makeshift hairspray mics.
+dancing on the bed at di's and singing with makeshift hairspray mics.

-week long sleepovers and drives to weekend getaways with Tvish.
+week long sleepovers and drives to weekend getaways with Tvish. amby valley and the vineyards and motorbikes, mahbaleshwar and strawberries, lonavla?

 long walks on carter road.